RobertASmith/About_me/README.md

 **Shiny for Health Economics** (submitted) - [link](https://github.com/RobertASmith/healthecon_shiny)

-Course in progress (with Paul Schneider).
+With Paul Schneider.
 The paper for this course is published [here](https://wellcomeopenresearch.org/articles/5-69). it outlines a simple method by which a user interface can be created for a health economic evaluation model constructed in R. Using this method it is possible to create a simple but professional looking user interface in hours at no additional expense.

 <img src="https://github.com/RobertASmith/healthecon_shiny/blob/master/Tutorial/shiny_function_app.png" width="300" height="200">